 - Double check that the belt is properly seated on both the front and back gears.
 The teeth of the belt should be resting in the notches on the gears.

 - Tighten the 4mm tensioner bolts evenly to establish a baseline tension.
 By hand one should not be able to move the belt up and down more than half an inch.

 - Tighten the 19mm axle nuts and check the tension using the Kirkit tool.
 As seen in Figures 1 & 2 below.

 - Check the tension three or more times, rotate the crankset 90 degrees between readings to establish an accurate average.

 - Repeat the process of reading the value and adjusting the tensioner bolts to achieve a tension of 45-50lbs.

+The Gates Carbon Drive Krikit is the most accurate way to tension the Roadster belt.
 While using this tool is the most accurate way to establish tension one can also use the Gates Carbon Drive app available for Android and iPhone.
 This app uses the the phone's microphone to determine the pitch of the sound generated when the user plucks the belt like a guitar string.
 Detailed instructions can be found in the app however if one uses this method to establish tension we recommend a setting of 65-70Hz for the stock belt.